ucldc/ingest_deploy/README.md

 #### 3.2. <a name="deepharvest">Harvest and process access files from Nuxeo ("deep harvesting")</a>

 The process pulls files from the "Main Content File" section in Nuxeo, and formats them into access files for display in Calisphere.
+If you only need to pick up metadata changes in Nuxeo, skip this step.
 Here's what the process does:

 1. It stashes a high quality copy of any associated media or text files on S3.
 These files appear on the object landing page, for interactive viewing:
 * If image, creates a zoomable jp2000 version and stash it on S3 for use with our IIIF-compatible Loris server.
 Tools used to convert the image include ImageMagick and Kakadu